tauri-apps/tauri/.github/CONTRIBUTING.md

 ### Developing Tauri Core and Related Components (Rust API, Macros, Codegen, and Utils)

-The code for Tauri Core is located in `[Tauri repo root]/core/tauri`, and the Rust API, Macros, and Utils are in `[Tauri repo root]/core/tauri-(macros/utils)`.
+The code for the Rust crates, including the Core, Macros, Utils, WRY runtime, and a few more are located in `[Tauri repo root]/core/tauri-(macros/utils)`.
 The easiest way to test your changes is to use the `[Tauri repo root]/examples/helloworld` app.
 It automatically rebuilds and uses your local copy of the Tauri core packages.
 Just run `cargo run --example helloworld` after making changes to test them out.

 #### Building the documentation locally